 - Eversor assassins are kept in stasis pods when not on a mission, as their bodies are pumped full of stimulants that turn them Ax-Crazy and significantly shorten their lifespan (not to mention cause them to literally explode upon death).
 To further fit the trope, they often have their mission details provided to them via unconscious conditioning...then their pods are shot at the target's location from orbit.

-- Space Marine Dreadnoughts are also kept asleep until they are needed.
+- Space Marine Dreadnoughts are also kept asleep until they are needed (the oldest of them, Bjorn the Fell-Handed, still remembers the Emperor before he unwillingly became the God-Emperor, some 10,000 years previously).
 The main difference between a Dreadnought and most other examples is that most Badasses don't ride the can they're sealed in into battle, while a Dreadnought serves as a life support system for the mortally wounded Space Marine interred within.

 - For Chaos:

 - Chaos Dreadnoughts work the same way as Imperial Dreadnoughts, but unlike their loyalist counterparts, they see their entombment as torture, and are kept in constant pain.
 Thus when they are released on the battlefield they strike like a torrent of rage, for the promise of death.

 - This also counts for Chaos Defilers, with the slight difference of the pilot, which is a very angry Daemon.